nas5w/interview-guide/docs/resources.md

 ## Other guides/handbooks

-I'm not the first person to come up with a handbook for tech interviews!
-Check out these other awesome resources.
+Check out these other awesome handbooks loaded with advice on tech interviewing.

 | Resource                     | Description                                                                         | Link                                               |
 | ---------------------------- | ----------------------------------------------------------------------------------- | -------------------------------------------------- |